-You can use you math, science, and mechanical skills to forge a new career for yourself in the health care field.
+You can use your math, science, and mechanical skills to forge a new career for yourself in the healthcare field.
 Earning a biomedical engineering degree is a great way to start a lucrative and rewarding career.
 Mississippi has one school, Mississippi State University, that has this program.
-You can earn either a Bachelor's degree or Master's degree in biomedical engineering.
+You can earn either a Bachelor’s degree or a Master’s degree in biomedical engineering.
 The average cost of tuition here is $4,200 per semester, which is very affordable.
 Mississippi State students can look forward to an average class of 21 students.

 When you become a biomedical engineer, you’ll be responsible for technologies that affect how people treat, monitor, and diagnose illness.
 It’s clear that you need a great education to take on that much responsibility, so plan on graduating with a Bachelor’s degree.
 This degree is made up of 120 credits, which are completed over the course of four years.

 Your education will likely start with lower-level biology and engineering courses and build up to higher-level biomedical courses.
 Classes you may be required to take include Medical Imaging, Biomedical Image Processing, Quantitative Physiology, and Thermodynamics.